stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 There are plenty of articles explaing what is blockchain, what is Ethereum, how technology is changing the world.

 We will not bore you to death, instead we will present fast, easy and approachable way of integrating Wings forecasting features into your ICO contract.

+It's difficult for a single article to be "everything for everyone" but I'll do my best to be approachable, digestable, easy to follow.

+Code is the best documentation.
+I hate to see comments `onlyOwner // only owner` - is that comment meaningful to you in any way?
+I thought so :) Everything should be self-explanatory.
+That's the skill of writing code - it's only run by computers, but read and modified by other programmers.
+The process of typing on the keyboard the characters than end up in the **production code** is maybe 1% of the total development time.
+All the rest is endless refactoring, testing and making sure that everything works well together.

+### Debbugging and error messages

+Ethereum ecosystem is changing rapidly.
+It may happen that a certain command will give you an error message, or I've missed some obvious detail and thing does not work.
+Please let me know so I can update the tutorial.

+You can always do a micro **your-favourite-search-engine-not-namedropping** query and resolve the matter yourself.
+Or just stick to the common sense and general programming knowledge - you are smart beast!

 ### Why use Wings?